WhyNotHugo/python-barcode/README.rst

 Changelog
 ---------

+.. note:: v0.6 has no final release yet

-v0.6.0: Changed save and write methods to take the options as a dict
+:v0.6.0: Changed save and write methods to take the options as a dict
          not as keyword arguments (fix this in your code).
 Added option to left align the text under the barcode.
 Fixed bug with EAN13 generation.

-v0.5.0: Added new generate function to do all generation in one step.
+:v0.5.0: Added new generate function to do all generation in one step.
          Moved writer from a subpackage to a module (this breaks some existing code).
 UPC is now rendered as real UPC, not as EAN13 with the leading "0".

-v0.4.3: Fixed bug in new write method (related to PIL) and updated docs.
+:v0.4.3: Fixed bug in new write method (related to PIL) and updated docs.

-v0.4.2: Added write method to support file like objects as target.
+:v0.4.2: Added write method to support file like objects as target.

-v0.4.1: Bugfix release.
+:v0.4.1: Bugfix release.
 Removed redundancy in input validation.
          EAN8 was broken.
 It now works as expected.

-v0.4: Removed **options from writers __init__ method.
+:v0.4: Removed \*\*options from writers __init__ method.
 These options never
        had effect.
 They were always overwritten by default_options.
        New config option available: text_distance (the distance between barcode and text).

-v0.4b2: Basic documentation included.
+:v0.4b2: Basic documentation included.
 The barcode object now has a new
          attribute called `raw` to have the rendered output without saving to disk.

-v0.4b1: Support for rendering barcodes as images is implemented.
+:v0.4b1: Support for rendering barcodes as images is implemented.
          PIL is required to use it.

-v0.3: Compression for SVG output now works.
+:v0.3: Compression for SVG output now works.

-v0.3b1: Writer API has changed for simple adding new (own) writers.
+:v0.3b1: Writer API has changed for simple adding new (own) writers.
          SVG output is now generated with xml.dom module instead of stringformatting (makes it more robust).

-v0.2.1: API of render changed.
+:v0.2.1: API of render changed.
 Now render takes keyword arguments
          instead of a dict.

-v0.2: More tests added.
+:v0.2: More tests added.

-v0.1: First release.
+:v0.1: First release.